Snownee/Jade/README.md

 ### `ITaggableList`

 `ITaggableList` is removed.
-Now the minimal taggable unit is `IElement`.
+Now the minimal taggable element is `IElement`.

 For example, to tag a text element: